FOR IMMEDIATE RELEASE: May 14, 2018

 Phone: (415) 490-8010

-Minority Students Learn Coding and How to Design a Commercial at Airbnb
+Students of Color Learn Coding and How to Design a Commercial at Airbnb

 Oakland, CA (May 14, 2018) – The Social Engineering Project, Inc. (“TSEP”) and Airbnb will hold a Family Science Night during Airbnb’s Week for Good.
 Roughly 90 minority students from all over the Bay Area and their parents will visit Airbnb’s Headquarters and have their employees teach coding and how to use design thinking to create their own Airbnb commercials.
 The purpose of the event is to motivate and inspire these students to go to college and pursue a STEM (Science Technology Engineering Math) related career.
 Another purpose is for parents to learn how they can be more supportive in their children’s quest of mastering STEM education.